 - 3.7 Noise monitoring was performed as scheduled in the reporting month.
-Results and graphical presentations are shown in Appendix G. - 3.8 No Action/Limit Level exceedance was recorded in the reporting month.
+Results and graphical presentations are shown in Appendix G. - 3.8 A Limit Level exceedance of construction noise was recorded on 30th September 2005 at Station N7.
+According to our field observation, the major noise source was due to the construction activities of T3 Project and not related to the Project.
+No Action Level exceedance was recorded.